 - A strong quantitative background including coursework in subjects such as linear algebra, multivariate calculus, differential equations, numerical analysis or advanced statistics and probability.

 - Experience with statistical and econometric applications (Examples: SAS, STATA, MatLab, R, S-Plus).

 - Experience with mathematical tools (Examples: MatLab, or Mathematica).

 A completed Master of Finance application will include the following components:

 Provide unofficial academic transcripts by uploading a PDF (front and back sides of each page) directly into the online application.
 Official transcripts are not required until you are offered admission by UC San Diego.

 For international applicants ONLY: http://grad.ucsd.edu/admissions/requirements/international-applicants/records-transcripts.html- All international transcripts require an official translation into English by a certified translator.
 International applicants must submit a certified copy of their diploma indicating the degree received.

 3. Resume or CV

 Provide details regarding your experience with computational programming (for example, C++) and with statistical, econometrics and mathematical applications and tools (for example, SAS, Stata, MatLab, R, S-Plus, Mathematica).

 All applicants are required to submit two recommendations.
-It is highly encouraged that recommendations be submitted online.
-However, the recommendation form can be downloaded and signed, sealed and sent to the Rady School directly.
+Recommendations are accepted online in PDF format.
+They can come from either academic or professional references.
 It is most important that letters of recommendation be completed by individuals who are in a position to analyze your ability and academic promise.